Beach becomes latest clash over technology titans' property

 In the latest conflict, Martin's Beach LLC lawyer Joan Gallo told the San Francisco Chronicle earlier this week that she welcomed the case.
 "All we've wanted from the very beginning was an opportunity to have a court decide the rights and obligations of the parties."

 Khosla made his name as a co-founder of Sun Microsystems and later joined the blue-chip venture firm Kleiner Perkins Caufield & Byers.
-He started Khosla Ventures in 2004, and the firm known for investing in clean-technology companies such as renewable energy company KiOR Kior.O and renewable-products company Amyris (AMRS.O).
+He started Khosla Ventures in 2004, and the firm known for investing in clean-technology companies such as renewable energy company KiOR and renewable-products company Amyris.

 But he is somewhat of a maverick who has complained about environmentalists.
 Last year at the Berkeley-Stanford Cleantech Conference, he said clean technology has been hurt by environmentalists more than any other group, because environmentalists back idealized solutions that "don't make any economic sense."